mynita/mynita.github.io/normtemp/index.md

 ---
-Title: Normdata Decomposition
+Title: Normdata
 Description: Altered content from previous coursework
 ---

-Here is a Normdata Decomposition I altered (from OMSBA prereq course) for my CTBA course.
+Here is the Normdata I altered (from OMSBA prereq course) for my CTBA course.
 -
 -